 Regent Street and Bond Street in Mayfair, Kings Road and Sloane Street in Chelsea and Kensington.

-For vintage, second-hand and eclectic antique markets:
+For vintage clothing, second-hand stores and eclectic antique markets:

 Explore London’s Christmas lights and festive pubs with our London Christmas walking tour